Stephan Schröck

-Stephan Markus Cabizares Schröck ([ˈʃʁøːk]; born 21 August 1986) is a professional footballer who plays as an attacking midfielder for the Azkals Development Team of the Philippines Football League.
-Although primarily a midfielder, earlier in his career he played mostly as a winger.
+Stephan Markus Cabizares Schröck ([ˈʃʁøːk]; born 21 August 1986) is a football manager and a professional player who plays as an attacking midfielder or winger.

-Born to a German father and Filipino mother, Schröck was a youth international for Germany, but switched to the Philippines at the senior level.
+Born in Germany to a German father and Filipino mother, Schröck was a youth international for Germany but switched to the Philippines at the senior level.
 He began his professional career in Germany with Greuther Fürth and was part of the squad that won the 2011–12 2.
 Bundesliga.
 He then played in the Bundesliga with 1899 Hoffenheim and Eintracht Frankfurt before returning to Greuther Fürth in 2014.
 He joined Filipino club Ceres (later United City) on loan in 2016, with a permanent transfer taking place the following season.
 Schröck helped Ceres/United City win four consecutive Philippines Football League titles from 2017 to 2020, and received the Golden Ball award in the last two seasons.

-Schröck made his debut for the Philippines in 2011 and captained the team from 2019 until his international retirement in 2023.
+Schröck made his debut for the Philippines in 2011 and captained the team from 2019 until 2023.

 Early life

 Schröck was born on 21 August 1986 in Schweinfurt, West Germany to a German father and a Filipina mother.
-His mother is from Parang, Maguindanao but grew up in Cebu.
+His mother is from Parang, Maguindanao del Norte but grew up in Cebu.

 Schröck's parents separated when he was six years old, leaving him and sister with his mother.
 His mother had to simultaneously do two to three jobs in order to support their family.
 Growing up in Schweinfurt, Schröck turned to football as a means to cope with their difficult situation.
 Prior to taking up football, Schröck tried boxing since his father was a boxer.

 Club career

 Greuther Fürth

-Schröck started at SpVgg Greuther Fürth in 2001, going through the junior teams and made the leap into the professional squad in the 2004–05 season.
+Schröck started at Greuther Fürth in 2001, going through the junior teams and made the leap into the professional squad in the 2004–05 season.
 In April 2008, Schröck signed a two-year contract extension with Greuther Fürth.
 Two years later, in March 2010, Schröck again extended his contract for another two years.
 Although he revealed that he could have gone to five other clubs with better financial benefits, he chose to stay to repay the backing that the club has always shown him.
 He also wanted to reach the Bundesliga with the club and believed it would be an achievable target before his contract expired.
 In the 2011–12 season, his final year at the club, he helped the team win the league title and gain promotion to the Bundesliga.